reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 ![Trace to close to the edge](../assets/error_trace.jpg){:.ifr .pop}

-Depending on the machines the PCB manufacturer has at the shop, their process might be more sensitive to trace location, trace width, or distance between traces than the constraints defined in the design software.
+Depending on the machines the PCB manufacturer has at the shop, their process might be more sensitive to trace location, trace width, or distance between traces than the design software's constraints.
 In this example, the two yellow arrows on the right point out that the traces come close to the edge.
 Since the margin of slack can be similar across different machines for different PCB manufacturers, and if there is no other downside, it might be worth considering to reroute these parts.
 This could require updating the [design files](#eda-design) and then regenerating the next batch's [fabrication files](#fabrication).

 On the other hand, the arrow on the left shows a problem related to the panelization for this particular PCB manufacturer, where the exact location can not be generalized to other PCB manufacturers.
 Unless you want to engineer the panelization into the component's design, this specific problem might not be worth considering for a general solution.